wimlooijmans/CloudyPoints/MODEL_SERVING_API.md

 # API Implementation

 An API is implemented to serve the model.
-The app is made in Flask and the code can be found in the *src/* folder..
+The app is made in Flask and the code can be found in the *src/* folder.

 ## Code Overview